Construction

 3. the loss results from an insured peril

 There will often be more than one insured party under a CAR policy.
-The insured is usually the employer and/or the contractor and, depending on the nature of the project, the policy might include subcontractors and/or other professionals that are involved.
+The insured is usually the employer and/or the contractor and, depending on the nature of the project, the policy might include subcontractors and/or other professionals involved.
 However, the fact that a subcontractor is insured under a project policy will not prevent a subrogated claim being brought by the insurer.
 Subrogation rights will be determined by the contractual arrangements between the parties, however some policies will exclude a claim in its entirety, if rights of recourse against a subcontractor have been impaired.

-For information concerning CAR insurance policies, see Practice Note: Contractors’ All Risks
+For information concerning CAR insurance policies, see Practice Note: Contractors’ All Risks (CAR) Insurance.

 To view the latest version of this document and thousands of others like it, sign-in with LexisNexis or register for a free trial.